dngiang/debriefzone/README.md

 ## About

-As a former researcher myself, I often find the team meeting time we had not long enough for every member to share about our projects, the ups and downs, and ask for advices.
-I created this "Debrief Zone" app in hoping to provide a virtual environment for team members to continue sharing after the meeting.
+As a former researcher myself, I often find the team meeting time we had not long enough for every member to share.
+I created this "Debrief Zone" app in hope to provide a virtual environment for team members to continue sharing after the meeting.
 That way, everyone is included and everyone voices are being heard.

 ## Screenshots
 <p>